rssalessio/torch-rl-learnable-environment/README.md

 ## Example - Prediction error

-In the following plot we see the performance of an ensemble of 5 networks used to learn the dynamics of the CartPole environment (CartPole-v0 in OpenGym).
+In the following plots we see the performance of an ensemble of 5 networks used to learn the dynamics of the CartPole and the MountainCar environments (CartPole-v0 and MountainCar-v0 in OpenGym).
 The network has been trained with 1000 samples, batch size of 64 elements and a learning rate of 0.01.
 The network has 1 hidden layer with `in_features=80` and `out_features=40`.

 ![Prediction error at different horizon lengths](example-cartpole.png "Cartpole") ![alt-text-2](example-mountaincar.png "MountainCar")